Hypergeometric Functions over Finite Fields: Some Related Topics on Galois Representations

-\begin{Example} It is shown by Yamamoto see \cite[\S20]{Yamamoto} that the Gr\"ossencharacter $\mathcal J_{(\frac 2{12},\frac 5{12})}/\mathcal J_{(\frac 3{12},\frac 4{12})}$ of $\Q(\zeta_{12})$ is not a character, but its square is.
-To be more precise, Yamamoto showed that One reason for the above phenomenon, known as the sign ambiguity, is that in Weil's Theorem \ref{thm:Weil}, a choice of the defining ideal is $(m^2)$, not $(m)$. \end{Example}
+\begin{Example} It is shown by Yamamoto (see \cite[\S20]{Yamamoto}) that the Gr\"ossencharacter $\mathcal J_{(\frac 2{12},\frac 5{12})}/\mathcal J_{(\frac 3{12},\frac 4{12})}(\fp)$ of $\Q(\zeta_{12})$ is not a multiplicative character of $\F_\fp$ for all primes $\fp$ coprime to 12, \bk but its square is.
+To be more precise, Yamamoto showed that One reason for the above phenomenon, known as the sign ambiguity, is that in Weil's Theorem \ref{thm:Weil}, a defining ideal is $(N^2)$, but not $(N)$ in general. \end{Example}

-\section{Galois representation interpretation}
+\section{Galois Representation Interpretation}

+In this section we use the theory discussed in Chapter \ref{Gal-background} to interpret our finite field period function in terms of Galois representations, starting with the $_1\mathbb P_0$ functions in \S \ref{ss:Galois0P1}.
+Then we review the specific case associated to generalized Legendre curves in \S \ref{GLC}.
+In \S \ref{ss:6.3}, we describe the Galois interpretation for the period functions $_2\mathbb P_1$ and prove Theorem \ref{thm:WIN3a}.
+We then discuss the interpretation of the special cases of imprimitive $_2\mathbb P_1$ functions in \S \ref{ss:impure2P1}, and the Galois interpretation of the normalized $_2\mathbb F_1$ functions in \S \ref{ss:Galois_normalization}.
+In \S \ref{ss:zeta} we discuss how finite field period functions can give information about local zeta functions for hypergeometric varieties and give a few examples.